(137) Gifts and celebrations of Christmas. Queen Victoria, and never saying "Never again" (Well, not to an Avatar, at any rate!)

 It ended with a young Englishman, who had broken his back, returning from visiting Dickl in Russia and setting about his own course of the strongman’s therapy.

-I only became aware of the existence of The College of Arms when reading the James Bond novel On Her Majesty’s Secret Service cerca 1994 -1995. (see Entry 128) Therein the operation to detect Blofeld is codenamed ‘Bedlam’, and Miss Goodnight informs Bond that The College Of Arms has information on ‘Bedlam’.
+I only became aware of the existence of The College of Arms when reading the James Bond novel On Her Majesty’s Secret Service cerca 1994 -1995.
+(See Entry 128) (128) An identity crisis: PUBLICLY or privately, what´s in the changing of a name (of father or son)? (james-plasketts-coincidence-diary.blogspot.com) Therein the operation to detect Blofeld is codenamed ‘Bedlam’, and Miss Goodnight informs Bond that The College Of Arms has information on ‘Bedlam’.

 Bedlam is the old name of the St Mary of Bethlehem Hospital (now London’s Great Eastern Hotel).